Generalized affine Springer theory and Hilbert schemes on planar curves

 Consider the inclusion $\cV^v_d\cap U\hookrightarrow U$.
 The map $\varphi^{-1}(U)\to U$ is smooth, so we get a refined pullback map \cite{Fulton} We will in fact abuse notation and denote by $\varphi^*$ the composition of this map and the pushforward

 Possibly further increasing $d$ and throwing away some high codimension subset of $U$ not containing $v$, we claim that it is possible to identify $\varphi^{-1}(U)\to U$ with the family of Hilbert schemes of $0,1,\ldots, d$ points (i.e. the union thereof).
 Indeed, the fibers at $v=(\gamma,e)\in U$ of the map $\varphi$ are by the proof of Theorem \ref{thm:maincomparison} identified with Hilbert schemes of (at most $d$, since we truncate by $t^d$) points on the curve $\Spec \C[[t]][\gamma]$, whenever $e$ is a cyclic vector for $v$.
 Since having a cyclic vector is an open condition, we get a family of Hilbert schemes of points on some curves.

 Since $N_d$ is the space of {\em all} matrices and vectors in $\cO/t^d$, the associated family of (germs of) planar curves is versal for large enough $U$.
-In particular, the characteristic polynomial map $\Ad(\cO)\to \C[[t,x]]$ restricted to the natural section $\Ad(\cO/t^d)\to \Ad(\cO)$ contains all degree $\deg(f)$ polynomials, and it is a standard result that this ensures versality, see e.g. Sections 2 and 3 of \cite{Kiv1} for discussion and references), the associated total space is smooth.
+In particular, the characteristic polynomial map $\Ad(\cO)\to \C[[t,x]]$ restricted to the natural section $\Ad(\cO/t^d)\to \Ad(\cO)$ contains all degree $\deg(f)$ polynomials, and it is a standard result that this ensures versality, see e.g. \cite[Proposition 17]{She12}.